-MOBILE PHONES, IPODS, ANY WATCHES, DATA STORAGE DEVICES (INC. SOME CALCULATORS) OR ANY OTHER POTENTIAL TECHNOLOGICAL OR WEB ENABLED SOURCES OF INFORMATION ARE STRICTLY FORBIDDEN IN THE EXAM ROOM
+MOBILE PHONES, AIRPODS, EARPHONES/EARBUDS, IPODS, ANY WATCHES, MP3/4 PLAYERS OR SIMILAR DEVICES, CALCULATOR LIDS, DATA STORAGE DEVICES (INC. SOME CALCULATORS) OR ANY OTHER POTENTIAL TECHNOLOGICAL OR WEB ENABLED SOURCES OF INFORMATION ARE STRICTLY FORBIDDEN IN THE EXAM ROOM

-Students are not allowed to take into the exam room (even in pockets): books, notes, paper, dictionaries, mobile phones, earphones; electronic communication or storage devices, wrist watches and any other products with text/digital/web enabled facilities.
+Students are not allowed to take into the exam room (even in pockets): books, notes, paper, dictionaries, glasses cases, calculator lids, mobile phones, earphones; electronic communication or storage devices, wrist watches and any other products with text/digital/web enabled facilities.